sajjadGG/book-python/dragon/adr-position-change.rst

 >>> dragon.move(x=10, y=20)
 >>> dragon.move(x=-10, y=-20)

+* Good: extensible to 3D
 * Good: move by relative shifting (left, right, up, down)
 * Good: encapsulation, object knows current position, state and does the move
 * Good: easy ``.move()``
 * Bad: you have to know, which axis is ``left`` and with is ``right``
+* Bad: requires knowledge of business logic (inverted y-axis)
 * Bad: you cannot prevent negative shifting (i.e.: ``x=-10``)
 * Bad: the user must know the internals, how to calculate the position, which way is up or down (positive or negative shifting), note that ``y=-20`` means go up by 20 (we have inverted ``y`` axis)
-* Verdict: rejected, it requires to much inside knowledge of API from user
+* Decision: rejected, it requires to much inside knowledge of API from user

 Option 5
 --------
 >>> dragon.move_to(x=10, y=20)

+* Good: extensible to 3D
+* Bad: Move by setting absolute position which is similar to ``.set_position()``, but it differs from it where in ``move()`` you can make an animation of movement, and with ``set_position()`` it happens instantly
 * Bad: controller must know other variables, such as speed factor (snail is slower than a dragon), surface on which the dragon is moving (solid is faster than water or ice), injuries (if dragon is not injured with his for example left foot)
-* Bad: Move by setting absolute position which is similar to ``.set_position()``, but it differs from it where in ``move()`` you can make an animation of movement, and with ``set_position()`` it happens instantly
+* Bad: requires knowledge of business logic (inverted y-axis)
-* Verdict: rejected, violates Model-View-Controller (MVC)
+* Decision: rejected, violates Model-View-Controller (MVC)

 .. figure:: img/oop-architecture-mvc.png